techies line logo

 Conclusion

-Although these two processes are used to make some similar products, the process and properties of them do have some major differences that make them unique.
+In this article, we have given you an introduction to some of the common deposition processes: plasma deposition and magnetron sputtering.
+Although these two processes remain used to make some similar products, the process and properties of them do have some major differences that make them unique.